 Current Status of Massage Therapy Regulation

-On the recommendation of the government, the Saskatchewan College of Massage Therapy (SCMT) Working Group has been formed to support regulation.
+On the recommendation of the government, the Saskatchewan College of Massage Therapy (SCMT) Working Group was formed to support regulation.
 Group members include:

 • Natural Health Practitioners of Canada (NHPC)